 1. Develop a plan to manage your workload at the start of the semester, LIKE WEEK ONE!!

 2. Review all of your syllabi.
 Highlight ALL due dates, test dates, and class deadlines in a PLANNER.
-Click HERE (pdf) for a free planner template that you may print and keep in a folder, or download it to your computer and type your dates in the planner.
+There is a free planner template (pdf) that you may print and keep in a folder, or download it to your computer and type your dates in the planner.